Dance Rehearsal Attire

 We suggest:

-Boys wear solid, dark, well fitting t-shirts with sweatpants or sport leggings.
-No jeans, cords, cargos, or baggy tees.
+- Boys wear solid, dark, well- fitted t-shirts with joggers or sport leggings.
+No jeans, cords, cargos, or baggy tees

-Everyone wears proper dance shoes (Red pleated toe ballet slipper, ballet slippers, character shoes, or oxfords depending on class); runners or outdoor shoes not permitted.
+- Everyone wears proper dance shoes (Red pleated toe ballet slipper, ballet slippers, character shoes, Paris teaching shoes, or oxfords depending on class); outdoor shoes not permitted.

-Outdoor clothing or regular school clothing is not considered appropriate dance rehearsal attire.
-For your convenience, we have a merchandise store where students may purchase this clothing, though you are welcome to purchase similar items elsewhere.
+- Outdoor clothing or regular school clothing is not appropriate dance rehearsal attire.
+For your convenience, we have a merchandise store where students may purchase this clothing - but it can be purchased from anywhere

 Thank you for supporting us in creating a positive, professional, and focused environment for all dancers.
 We look forward to an inspiring year of growth, learning, and joy in dance!